neverett/neverett.github.io/index.md

 title: About me
 ---

-I am a Chicago-based technical writer and data engineer.
+I am a Chicago-based data engineer and technical writer.
 I also like to swim in Lake Michigan, make decadent lasagna, and play the viola.

+## Data engineering

+As a data engineer, I enjoy building ETL/ELT pipelines to transform messy data into cleaned and reshaped database tables and views that organizers, analysts, researchers, and journalists can query with confidence.

+For data wrangling, I often use the PETL, polars, and Parsons Python libraries, as well as good old fashioned SQL in dbt models.
+I have a lot of experience using Civis Platform for pipeline orchestration, but lately I've been using Prefect Core, and sometimes even makefiles and cron jobs, depending on the needs of the project.
+I used Amazon Redshift extensively in my last job, MySQL in previous projects, and PostgreSQL and SQLite for my most recent data work.

+I'm starting to dip my toe into data visualization with the Plotly Python library and Dash, and data publishing with Datasette, inspired by the [Public Utility Data Liberation Project (PUDL)](https://catalyst.coop/pudl/).

 ## Technical writing